DallanQ/lost_ruins_of_arnak/Manual.md

 #### ASSISTANTS HAVE A VARIETY OF EFFECTS: (Page 16)

-> Image of an assitant card with a lightning bolt in the upper left corner and a coin / airplane effect
+> Image of an assistant card with a lightning bolt in the upper left corner and a coin / airplane effect

 Some assistants offer a choice of effects.
 As a free action, you can use this assistant to get a (Coin icon).
 Alternatively, you can use it to get a (Plane icon).

-> Image of an assitant card with a -1 coin / -1 compass effect
+> Image of an assistant card with a -1 coin / -1 compass effect

 This assistant allows you to buy an artifact or an item with a discount.
 The discount is 1 on this side and 2 on the upgraded side.